web2solutions/T-Rex-Specs/README.md

  	It has available also,  all meta data for DHTMLX forms for every table on the shared database.
 It means developer will may take advantage of T-Rex even for designing him application's forms.

  	Every registered application has directly and authenticated server access through $dhx.REST.API namespace and AgileREST server stack.
-Check it documentation.
+Check it documentation. https://github.com/web2solutions/dhx/blob/master/docs/%24dhx.REST.API.md

  	Every registered application has directly local database access automatically keeping it in sync with online database through the $dhx.dataDriver namespace.
+Check it documentation: https://github.com/web2solutions/dhx/blob/master/docs/%24dhx.dataDriver.md

+ 	The Agile Visual Designer provides full and live documentation about each REST(AgileREST server stack) end point with example codes.

 Repository: T-Rex is built on top of $dhx framework, under the namespace $dhx.ui.desktop